 In 1932 the well-known Mexican muralist David Alfaro Siqueiros was commissioned to paint a mural on the second-story exterior wall of a historic building in downtown Los Angeles.
-Siqueiros was asked to celebrate tropical America in his work, he accordingly titled it "América Tropical."
+Siqueiros was asked to celebrate tropical America in his work, 1 he accordingly titled it "América Tropical."
 He painted the mural's first two sections, featuring images of a tropical rainforest and a Maya pyramid, during the day.
+2 Also, to avoid scrutiny, Siqueiros painted the final section of the mural, the 3 centerpiece at night.